-Novalis radiosurgery is an innovative, state-of-the-art system that uses sophisticated image guidance technologies to deliver high doses of radiation deep inside cancerous tumors, without affecting surrounding healthy tissue
+Novalis Radiosurgery is an innovative, state-of-the-art program that uses sophisticated image guidance technologies to deliver high doses of radiation deep inside cancerous tumors, without affecting surrounding healthy tissue.

 Using this advanced system, your treatment team can access detailed information about the exact size, density, and position of your tumor—both before and during your treatment.
 This makes targeting the entire tumor possible while protecting the surrounding tissue from damage during radiation.

-The Novalis system includes a patient bed that is remotely adjusted, eliminating the need for you to be re-positioned during the procedure.
+The Novalis system includes a patient bed that is remotely adjusted and monitored, which ensures a fast and accurate treatment delivery, eliminating the need for you to be re-positioned during the procedure.
 This helps to improve your comfort.
-Also, integrated motion, breathing, and heart rate monitors adapt the treatment to your breathing rate and subtle body movements to keep you safe throughout the procedure.
+Also, integrated motion, and breathing monitors adapt the treatment to your breathing rate and subtle body movements to keep you safe throughout the procedure.

 Advantages of Novalis Radiosurgery